 This site's contents are organised into convenient sections relating to distinct categories of signs and signals.
 Most of these sections comprise more than one page.
 Within each section, new or altered signs and indications are arranged in chronological order according to their earliest usage.
 Where known, the year of introduction is recorded along with any explanatory information.
 Experimental signs or signals are included, provided they have been exhibited alongside a railway open to normal traffic.

 The illustrations on this site deliberately omit any visible detail that has no influence on a sign or signal's meaning (e.g. holes or slots provided in early signals to reduce wind resistance).
-Variations in a sign's shape or colour, but not its size, are recorded.
-Signals and signs are generally depicted as being mounted on simple straight posts, as is most usual, but it is emphasised that the method of mounting or the position or absence of a post carries no relevance to drivers.
-Similarly, while colour light signal aspects are shown inside a typical signal head, the shape of the backboard or the position of the aspect within the head can vary without altering the meaning to the driver.
+Variations in a sign's shape or colour are recorded, but variations in size are not.
+Signals and signs are generally depicted with simple straight posts supporting them, but it is emphasised that the method of mounting or the position or absence of a post carries no relevance to drivers.
+Similarly, while aspects displayed by colour light signals etc. are shown inside a typical signal head, the position of the aspect within the head or the shape of the surrounding backboard can vary without altering the meaning conveyed to drivers.

 Signalling and signage through the Channel Tunnel and in the vicinity of the Cheriton terminal follows SNCF (French National Railways) practice and is therefore outside the scope of this website.
 This site does, however, include information relating to the Channel Tunnel Rail Link (or 'High Speed 1').

 Each item illustrated within the main sections of the website is accompanied by key details summarised under the following three headings: